 Implementing a New Learning Platform: First Impressions Count!

-Communication, pro-active employee motivation strategies and quality content as the keys to successful LMS implementation
+Communication, pro-active employee motivation strategies and quality content as the keys to successful implementation of enterprise learning management

 “Not another new system!”
 “But we’ve tried this before”.
 Eye-rolling.
 These are just some of the sadly all too common employee reactions companies encounter when they announce the implementation of a new IT system.